Big Mommas: Like Father, Like Son

 Big Mommas: Like Father, Like Son is a 2011 American crime comedy film.
 It is the third and final installment in the Big Momma film trilogy, and a sequel to 2000's Big Momma's House and 2006's Big Momma's House 2.

 The film was directed by John Whitesell and stars Martin Lawrence reprising his role as FBI agent Malcolm Turner.
 Lawrence is the only returning star from the original cast.
 Trent Pierce, Turner's stepson, originally played by Jascha Washington, who is a character from the previous two films, is now played by actor and stand-up comedian Brandon T. Jackson.
-The film was released on February 18, 2011, by 20th Century Fox.
+The film was released on February 18, 2011, by 20th Century Fox to mostly negative reviews from critics, but it grossed $82.7 million against a $32 million budget.

 Plot

 FBI agent Malcolm Turner is elated to learn that his stepson, Trent Pierce, has been accepted to attend Duke University.
 However, Trent, who is a rapper under the alias "Prodi-G", instead wants Malcolm to sign a recording contract for him since he is underage.
 When Malcolm refuses, Trent's best friends encourage him to ambush Malcolm on the job in order to obtain the signature.

 Malcolm, in an attempt to capture Russian gang member Chirkoff, uses an informant named Canetti to deliver a flash drive to the gang.
 Canetti reveals that the flash drive is empty and a duplicate is hidden with a friend at the Georgia Girls School for the Arts.

 During the exchange, Canetti's cover is blown and he is killed, which Trent witnesses.
 Malcolm eventually rescues Trent and they escape, but as Trent's car was left at the scene Malcolm knows the gang members will be able to track them down so the two are forced to hide undercover.
 Malcolm once again becomes his wife Sherry's grandmother, Big Momma, and also disguises Trent as an obese girl named "Charmaine", Big Momma's great-niece.
 Big Momma takes a job as a house mother at the school, while Charmaine is enrolled as a student.

 Surrounded by attractive young women, Trent nearly blows his cover, but befriends a girl named Haley Robinson.
 The headmistress announces that a historic music box has been stolen from the library, and Malcolm deduces that it contains the flash drive.
 While scoping out the library, Malcolm encounters security guard Kurtis Kool, who attempts to woo him while giving a tour.
 Seeing a picture of Kurtis with Canetti, Malcolm realizes that he is the friend, and tries to find out more about the music box.

 Meanwhile, the gang members approach Trent's best friends, posing as record producers, and encourage them to notify them of Trent's whereabouts.
 Trent sets up a date between Haley; he reverts to his true self and the date goes well, but an encounter with his best friends alerts the gang members to tail them.